 Appearance aside, Gutsco was tough, but I handled him well enough.
 I may have gotten lucky in that he only used his Mini spell once.
 But once he had “died,” my party started to be followed by the world’s most obvious moving shadow (using the guest party member pathfinding code, clever of the programmers).
 I had to repeat the dungeon in reverse, which was a pain but I was at least healed after the boss fight.
 Of course, once I returned to the horns’ altar, Gutsco revealed himself and made off with both of them.
 He said something about the horns being the seal for the Fire Crystal, and now he was off to find the thing itself.

 The Dwarfs also offered us some Ice armour that I ultimately did not buy, as it didn’t say it was strong against Fire.
 It turns out it was… I’m not sure why I doubted.
-The Fire dungeon was not so bad all the same.
+The Fire dungeon was not all that bad anyways.
 It was probably supposed to be harder because it was practically flooded to the brim with magma / damaging squares, but that would only be trouble in the smaller HP numbers of the Famicom game, not the larger numbers of this remake.
 I found an Ice Sword for Arc and pressed into the basement.

 At the bottom of the volcano, I found Gutsco leeching power from the Fire Crystal.
 He said our being there was keeping him from getting all the power for some reason (I supposed because we were the Warriors of Light), and he attacked us. …Which is to say, the game had to tell us that he attacked us, because he changed form during the transition to battle into some kind of amphibian-like dragon called “Salamander,” and the chain of events wouldn’t have been clear without the text box.
 I guess this is a taste of my own medicine from FFLI / the future?
 Salamander was a pain, especially his fire breath, which I thought would turn the tide against me, but I pulled through out of pure luck.
 I can take no credit for this.

 The Fire Crystal thanked us and gave us our new set of jobs, most of them terrible.
-There was the Geomancer, which casts random, no-MP spells based on the locale, forcing you to hope you’re not fighting a monster strong against the element-theme in which it dwells, ie: most monsters ever made (the Geomancer was not in this set in the original game – it replaces the Thief).
-Next: the Ranger, only good with bows, costing you money with every shot.
+There was the Geomancer, which casts random, no-MP spells based on the locale, forcing you to hope you’re not fighting a monster strong against the element-theme in which it dwells, ie: most monsters ever (the Geomancer was not in this set in the original game – it replaces the Thief).
+Next: the Ranger, only good with bows, costing you money with every shot but doing solid damage from the protection of the back rank.
 Next: the Knight, which had a few defensive abilities but was mostly notable in its ability to wear up-to-date-armour.
 I upgraded Arc from Warrior to Knight right away.

 Last of the Fire Crystal classes was the Scholar, with the power to cast Libra (a spell that tells you the enemy’s HP, strengths and weaknesses) every turn and with high reliability, the power to cast a few cheap spells, and in the DS version they also have the power use items for quadruple their usual force.
 These powers come at the consequence of having virtually no equipment and being otherwise terrible in every way.
 Imagine my irritation when a person from that bandit-raided down stumbled into the Dwarf city, saying how only a Scholar could save them from the leader of the Bandits.
 I swapped Ingus, still a Monk, over to that awful Job, reasoning that it would leave me with only one ill-armoured party member, rather than two.